ixanza/Equanimity/README.md

 **Virus detected**:

 Equanimity ships with version 2.3 of Mod Organizer 2 that has a false positive for the file usvsproxy.exe.
 Current solution is to allow this threat and re-run the installation.
-This is not a real virus and comes from the new release of Mod Organizer 2.
+This is not a real virus and will not cause harm to your computer.

 ### Post-Installation